 Maya Rodale began reading romance novels in college at her mother’s insistence.
-She is now the author of numerous “dazzlingly sexy and witty” historical romance novels.
+She is now the author of numerous smart, sexy and fun historical romance novels.
 A champion of the romance genre and it’s readers, she is also the author of the non-fiction book Dangerous Books For Girls: The Bad Reputation Of Romance Novels, Explained and a co-founder of Lady Jane’s Salon, a national reading series devoted to romantic fiction.
 Maya lives in New York City with her darling dog and a rogue of her own.

 THE LIFE HISTORY OF MAYA

 Once upon a time: I was born.
 There was rejoicing across the land.
 The occasion is marked by parades and the declaration of a national holiday.
 (Very well, not quite yet).

 Age 6: Writing career commences with original song lyrics inspired by Bon Jovi.
 My mother assures me the lyrics were rock n’ roll perfect and definitely inappropriate.
 And so it begins.

 Age 7: Founded my first business, Odd Jobs, which provided cleaning services and holiday gift-wrapping for a market that consisted of my parents.
 Today, I excel at cleaning (I am like Monica on Friends, but worse).
 I am wretched at gift wrapping.

 Age 12: I learned to play the guitar.
 Rock n’ roll aspirations ensue, which involved ripped jeans, Doc Marten’s, flannel shirts and purple hair and repeating three chord progressions ENDLESSLY.
 Mom, Dad, Neighbors: I’m sorry.

 High school: I survived.
 That is all that is notable about this time.